karmaniverous/rules/README.md

 0. Generic logic + custom config ≫ custom logic

-0. It is better to do things on purpose than by accident: ergo, design.

-0. Iterating: regularly on purpose ≫ by accident with your hair on fire.
+0. Iterating: regularly on purpose ≫ by accident with your hair on fire ⇒ design.

 ## Contributors